microsoft/reactxp/docs/docs/apis/userinterface.md

 // Triggered when enableTouchLatencyEvents has been called and
 // native -> script touch latency exceeding the threshold has
-// been observed. (applies to mobile only)
+// been observed (on applicable platforms).
 touchLatencyEvent: SubscribableEvent<
     (observedLatencyMs: number) => void>();

-// Triggered when the keyboard navigation state is changed.
+// Triggered when the keyboard navigation state is changed
-// (applies to web only)
+// (on applicable platforms).
 keyboardNavigationEvent: SubscribableEvent<
     (isNavigatingWithKeyboard: boolean) => void>();
 ```